St Leonard's College (Melbourne): Hart Theatre Company

 In 2012, St Leonard's College launched the Hart Theatre Company, named after long-time drama teacher Roma Hart.
 The college hosts five productions a year: a year 5/6 musical, Middle School play, Middle School musical, Senior School play and Senior School musical.
-Recent productions have included Matilda JR., Madagascar JR., Just MacBeth, Legally Blonde, Romeo and Juliet, Frozen Jr., Our Town, Bugsy Malone, Mamma Mia!, Picnic at Hanging Rock, The Wizard of Oz, Dr Dolittle Jr., A Midsummer Night's Dream, Chicago - High School Edition, and Grease.
+Recent productions have included High School Musical JR., The Little Mermaid JR, Puffs, and Cinderella.

 Hart Theatre productions have received awards from the Music Theatre Guild of Victoria.
 The 2012 production of Barnum was awarded Junior Production of the Year and Direction of a Junior Production.

 In 2013 the Hart Theatre Company won Junior Production of the Year for a second year straight, this time for its production of Sweet Charity.
 The production was also awarded Junior Female Performer in a Leading Role.
 In the same year the Middle School production of Beauty and the Beast was awarded Junior Male Performer in a Supporting Role.